9 Best Wigwam Socks Fully Reviewed

 This sock is as airy as it gets.
 With a lightweight sole (which is jersey knit) and seamless toe closure for added comfort, this option is made with merino wool, nylon, spandex and polyester.

-Even though this sock has no cushion, it’s still feels great on the feet.
+Even though this sock has no added cushioning, it still feels great on the feet.
 The bonus to this is that it fits slim into a boot or shoe, without the added bulk.
-Since breathability is a main selling point here, the merino wool keeps the feet warm when braving those cold temperatures, yet this sock can be worn in just about any type of weather.
+Since breathability is the main selling point here, the merino wool keeps the feet warm when braving those cold temperatures, yet this sock can be worn in just about any type of weather.

 The name says it all with this Wigwam sock, it truly being a light and breathable option.
 The Airlite Pro features Dri-Release with Tensel, as well as Ultimax moisture control that keeps the feet dry from rain, snow and sweat.
 It also has a mesh panel located on the sides for added air circulation